Lead by Mark Pampling, Master Florist, World Champion

-For three of the tasks in Design Directions we direct the proportions upward.
+For three of the tasks in Design Directions we work with proportions upwardly.

-Most of the tasks in Design Directions will be either arrangements or freestanding designs that don’t need to be particularly large.
+Most of the tasks in Design Directions are either arrangements or freestanding designs that don’t need to be particularly large.

-We won’t be asking you to create the world’s most complicated designs - just to work to your own skill level and create designs that you feel comfortable making.
+We won’t be asking you to create the world’s most impressive or complex designs - just to work to your own skill level and create designs that you feel comfortable making.

 Broad, yet focused, directions are set for each practical task, encouraging you to investigate various design aspects.